 - Oil – I used 2 tbsp of oil when baking these potatoes but I have also baked with 1 – 1 ½ tbsp of oil.
 I would recommend 2 tbsp oil.
 I personally prefer more oil in potatoes as this gives potatoes a crispy surface.

 - Temperature & Bake Time – Temperatures vary from oven to oven.
-When baking for the first time, keep an eye on the potatoes in during the last few minutes of baking.
-Also, baking time varies depending on the size of the potato pieces.
-I have baked potatoes at 400 F and at 425 F. Baking at these levels worked for me but the bake time varied by few minutes.
+When baking for the first time keep an eye on the potatoes, especially during the last few minutes of baking.
+Baking time varies depending on the size of the potato pieces.
+I baked potatoes at 400 F and at 425 F. Baking at these levels worked for me but the bake time varied by few minutes.
 Check the potatoes and bake for a longer time if required.

 This day in 2014: Jalebi from Uttar Pradesh